|

 notes.

-In 1960, between sets at a local club Gordy met Otis Williams when he walked into the bathroom.
-Elegants, the Questions, and the Distants.
-Renamed them the Temptations.
+In 1960, between sets at the Twenty Grand, Gordy met Otis Williams when he walked into the men's room.
+Formerly known as the Elegants, the Questions, or the Distants, Gordy renamed them the Temptations.
 Norm Whitfield, Smokey Robinson, Holland-Dozier-Holland formed the legendary Motown songwriting production crew.

 During the mid-1960s, Gordy established a music empire that included eight record labels, a management service, a publishing company, and grossed millions of dollars a year From 1964 to 1967, Motown had 14 number one pop singles, 20 number one singles on the R&B charts, forty six more Top Fifteen pop singles and seventy-five other Top 15 R&B singles.
 In 1966 alone, seventy-five percent of Motown's releases made the charts.